-Thank you for visiting this little place on the internet dedicated to helping ambitious millennials find + create a fulfilling career and reaching your financial goals.
+Thank you for visiting this little place on the internet dedicated to helping purpose-driven millennials find + thrive in a fulfilling career and lead a meaningful financial life.

 Hi there!
 My name is Kimberly and I created MLA as a place for millennials to create the personal development habits to excel in the career and financial life.